 Segmentation of MRI and CT images into the available tissues and structures plays a crucial role in quantification, both in medical research and clinical practice.
 This segmentation can be done manually, which is very time intensive an subject to intra- and inter-observer variability.
 Radiology software in the form of segmentation algorithms can be of great help, speeding up the process and creating objective, repeatable measurements.

 In prostate cancer for example, segmentation and quantification of tissue volume is of great importance for both diagnosis and therapy.
 Here, an accurate segmentation of prostate tissue is required for taking biopsies and planning focal therapy.
-For Alzheimer’s disease, segmentation of brain tissue volume (e.g. hippocampus volume) enables atrophy tracking and as such, supports early diagnosis.
+For Alzheimer’s disease, segmentation of brain tissue volume (e.g. for quantification of hippocampus volume) enables atrophy tracking and as such, support early diagnosis.

 Machine learning and its challenges

 Automatic segmentation is gaining more and more attention for a large variety of applications.
 Most techniques developed for medical image segmentation nowadays are based on supervised machine learning.
 Here, a segmentation framework is trained based on examples of manually segmented images, the so-called training images.
 After training this framework, it can be used to segment a new image, called the test image.

 These methods usually assume that data used for training is representative of the test data that is to be segmented.
 As a result, methods generally perform well if training and test data are from the same scanner (same brand and model), are obtained with the same scanning protocols and parameters, and consist of subjects with the same characteristics (age, sex, disease, etc.).
 However, in case of differences between training and test data, the performance of these methods often deteriorates.
 In medical research and clinical practice, this means a big impediment, since used images are often from different scanners, scanning parameters, or contain different patient groups.